vishalchovatiya/CPP_Templates/Smart pointer & why we need move constructors and move assignment?.md

 Resource destroyed
 ```
 - As you can see we are moving our pointer as copy constructor & assignment operator methods are deleted.
 This is not the exact implementation of std::unique_ptr as there is deleter, implicit cast to bool & other security features are there, but this gives you bigger picture of how unique_ptr is implemented.

 ### std::shared_ptr
+- Unlike std::unique_ptr, which is designed to singly own and manage a resource, std::shared_ptr is meant to solve the case where you need multiple smart pointers co-owning a resource.
 ```c++
 template<class T>
 class smart_ptr